 Other plastics issues

-Local authorities in particular have been affected by a number of issues related to plastic waste.
+Local authorities have been affected by a number of issues related to plastic waste.
 These include a recent ban by China on accepting certain types of plastic waste, which has meant local authorities have had to find alternative end destinations for plastic waste, which has in turn increased their costs.
-Certain types of black plastic and low grade plastic are difficult for local authorities to find recycling solutions for.
+It is often difficult for local authorities to find recycling solutions for certain types of black plastic and low-grade plastic.

 In July 2018 WRAP published a guide, Understanding plastic packaging and the language we use to describe it, setting out some of the terminology problems of describing plastic.
-In particular, how names given to plastics do not necessarily dictate the way the plastic will behave at the end of its life.
-For example, that the term “bioplastic” does not automatically mean it will biodegrade.
+In particular, the guide explains how names given to plastics do not necessarily dictate the way the plastic will behave at the end of its life, for example that the term “bioplastic” does not automatically mean it will biodegrade.
+The Government has published a Standards for biodegradable, compostable and bio-based plastics: call for evidence to inform better its understanding in this area.

 EU strategy for plastics